 - 2 Tbsp fresh lemon juice

-- 1 can lentil soup, drained [I used Progresso]
+- 1 20 oz can lentil soup drained [I used Progresso]

-- 2 medium potatoes, peeled & cut into chunks or 8 red potatoes halved
+- 2 medium potatoes peeled & cut into 1 inch chunks

-- Into a heavy pot or dutch oven heat the oil.
-Add the chopped onions and fennel seed and saute until the onions are translucent.
+- In a heavy pot or dutch oven heat the oil.
+Add onions and fennel seed.
+Saute over medium-high heat until the onions are translucent.
 Season with salt and pepper.

-- Add the curry paste, minced garlic, ginger root, turmeric, and cinnamon.
-Cook this over medium high heat for 2 minutes to let the flavors combine.
+- Add curry paste, minced garlic, ginger root, turmeric, and cinnamon.
+Cook over medium-high heat for 2 minutes to let the flavors combine.

-- Add the chopped tomato into the seasoning mixture and place the lid tightly on the pot.
+- Add chopped tomato and place the lid tightly on top.
 Continue to cook on medium-high heat for 3-4 minutes until the tomatoes begin to break down and form the sauce.

 - Add the chicken pieces and stir well, making sure the chicken is evenly coated with the sauce.
 Squeeze the lemon juice on the top.
 Turn the temperature to medium low and simmer covered for 20 minutes.

-- After 20 minutes add the drained lentil soup, and two medium potatoes peeled and cut into chunks.
-Season this layer with salt and pepper.
+- After 20 minutes add drained lentil soup, cubed potatoes.
+Season this layer lightly with salt and pepper.

-- Replace the lid, and continue to cook on medium low for another 35 minutes until the chicken is done and the potatoes are fork tender.
+- Replace the lid, and continue to cook on medium-low for another 30-35 minutes until the chicken is done and the potatoes are fork tender.

-- Sprinkle with chopped cilantro and serve over Basmati rice.
+- uncover and sprinkle with chopped cilantro.
+Serve over Basmati rice.